ImAliMoussa/ToDo/README.md

 # ToDo
 Prototype of a to-do list.
-Using c++ build system, make and Qt installed.
+Using C++ and Qt.

-To run program make sure you have Qt installed.
+To run program make sure you have C++ build system, make and Qt installed.
 ```
 mkdir build
 cd build